 Simply point the telescope to a point in the sky above 60° altitude and hit the initialize button.
 CCDAutoPilot will take an image and plate solve it.
 You will be given an opportunity to save the data to a system profile.
 Please do.

 Point your telescope to a point in the sky above 60° altitude.
 Adjust the telescope position so that a reasonably bright guide star is located in the guider's FOV.
 With your camera control program, choose a guide star exposure to get a good signal.
 Again using your camera control program, calibrate your guider, making sure the guide star stays on the guide chip throughout the calibration.
 Once a successful calibration is completed, you are ready to Initialize.
-Hit the Initialize button.
+Do not delete the remaining guider image in your camera control program.
+Now hit the Initialize button.
 CCDAutoPilot will take an image and plate solve it.
 It will then perform a second guide calibration.
 Upon successful completion, you will be given an opportunity to save the data to a system profile.
 Please do.

 Choose meaningful names for your profile.
 Some examples are MX080526RY, which would mean to me Maxim, May 26, 2008, camera relays used.
 Another might FSQCS0526DG, which would mean FSQ-106 telescope, CCDSoft, May 26, 2008, DirectGuide.
 Anything that helps you identify the profile afterward.
 Remember you can double click the profile to launch CCDAutoPilot so meaningful names are helpful.